hymnzzy/hymnzzy.github.io/index.md

  - name: Who We Are
    heading: Who We Are
-   content:So join us, for a legen(waitforit)dary time!
+   content: So join us, for a legen(waitforit)dary time!

  - name: Games We Play
    heading: Games We Play